kjappelbaum/mofdscribe/docs/source/datasets.rst

 StructureDatasets
 ------------------

-The main class of datasets that mofdscribe currently provides are :py:class:`~mofdscribe.datasets.dataset.StructureDataset`s.
+The main class of datasets that mofdscribe currently provides is :py:class:`~mofdscribe.datasets.dataset.StructureDataset`.
-They bascially act as a wrapper around a collection of :py:class:`pymatgen.core.Structure` objects, but also provide some additional data such as pre-computed features and some labels.
+They basically act as a wrapper around a collection of :py:class:`pymatgen.core.Structure` objects, but also provide some additional data such as pre-computed features and some labels.

 Why use StructureDatasets?
 ...........................

-The main reason for using :py:class:`~mofdscribe.datasets.dataset.StructureDataset`s is to provide a unified interface to different datasets (making it easy to reuse code for different datasets).
+The main reason for using :py:class:`~mofdscribe.datasets.dataset.StructureDataset` is to provide a unified interface to different datasets (making it easy to reuse code for different datasets).
 That unified interface allows to use the splitters implemented in mofdscribe.

-However, :py:class:`~mofdscribe.datasets.dataset.StructureDataset`s also provide some other conveniences
+However, :py:class:`~mofdscribe.datasets.dataset.StructureDataset` also provides some other conveniences

 - hashes for de-duplication are automatically computed if not available
 - additional metadata (e.g. publication years) is provided (if available)